madcodemonkey/CsvConverter/docs/ClassToCsv/TypeConverters/TypeConverters-Creating-Custom-Example1.md

 ```

 Notes:
-- In the CanHandleThisInputType method, we tell the system what this conveter can handle so that people don't use it on the wrong property.
+- In the CanHandleThisInputType method, we tell the system what this converter can handle so that people don't use it on the wrong property.
 - In the Initialize method, nothing is going on since it doesn't need anything from the attribute.

 Usage: